-Pregnant women who have a positive oncogenic HPV (16/18) test result should be referred for early colposcopic assessment regardless of their LBC test result.
+Pregnant women who have a positive oncogenic HPV (16/18) test result should be referred for early† colposcopic assessment regardless of their LBC test result.
+If the screening sample was collected by a healthcare professional then the laboratory will undertake, reflex LBC.
+If the screening sample was self-collected then a sample for LBC should be collected at the time of colposcopy.